Hunky Dory: Critical reception

+Initial reviews

 Hunky Dory was met with very positive reviews from several British and American publications.
 Melody Maker called it "the most inventive piece of song-writing to have appeared on record in a considerable time", while Danny Holloway of the NME described it as Bowie "at his brilliant best".
 Holloway added that "[Hunky Dory is] a breath of fresh air compared to the usual mainstream rock LP of [1972].
 It's very possible that this will be the most important album from an emerging artist in 1972, because he's not following trends – he's setting them".
 In the US, John Mendelsohn of Rolling Stone called the album Bowie's "most engaging album musically" up to that point and praised his songwriting, particularly his ability to convey ideas without employing "a barrage of seemingly impregnable verbiage".
 Billboard gave the album a positive review, praising it as "a heavy debut for RCA, loaded with the kind of Top 40 and FM appeal that should break him through big on the charts.
 Strong material, his own, for programming includes 'Changes', 'Oh!
 You Pretty Things', and 'Life on Mars?'".
+In the Los Angeles Times, Robert Hilburn believed that, compared to his first three albums, Hunky Dory assured that Bowie deserved a spot amongst the "most important pop music figures" of the time.
+He further described Bowie as a "major talent", praising the album's instrumentation, vocal performances and themes.

 Several reviewers praised Bowie as an artist.
 The New York Times wrote that with Hunky Dory, Bowie became "the most intellectually brilliant man yet to choose the long-playing album as his medium of expression", while Rock magazine called him "the most singularly gifted artist making music today.
 He has the genius to be to the '70s what Lennon, McCartney, Jagger and Dylan were to the '60s."
 In The Village Voice, Robert Christgau hailed Bowie as "a singer-composer with brains, imagination, and a good idea of how to use a recording console", and the album "a quick change tour de force that is both catchy and deeply felt".